Notes on $q$-partial differential equations for $q$-Laguerre polynomials and little $q$-Jacobi polynomials: Generating functions for homogeneous -Laguerre polynomials

-Since the Stieltjes and Hamburger moment problems corresponding to the $q$-Laguerre polynomials are indeterminate there exist many different weight functions (cf. \cite{Anne1994,Ismail1998,C2003}).
-We use Theorem \ref{thLn} to prove following generating functions of bivariate $q$-Laguerre polynomials with different weights.
+Since the Stieltjes and Hamburger moment problems corresponding to the $q$-Laguerre polynomials are indeterminate there exist many different weight functions, see \cite{Anne1994,Ismail1998,C2003,Moak1981} for details.
+Theorem \ref{generating1} will use Theorem \ref{thLn} to prove the following generating functions of homogeneous $q$-Laguerre polynomials with different weights.
+We often refer to the following theorem (see \cite[p.
+28]{Taylor2002}) to determine if a given function is an analytic function in several complex variables. \begin{theorem} (Hartog's theorem) If a complex valued function $f(z_1,z_2,\cdots,z_n)$ is holomorphic (analytic) in each variable separately in a domain $U\in \mathbb{C}^n$, then, it is holomorphic (analytic) in $U$. \end{theorem}